- The yawn is a stereotyped and often

 this behavior is standard practice.
 Many

-worldwide cultural beliefs and myths turn up it
+worldwide cultural beliefs and myths portray it

-socially and singly offensive
+as socially and singly offensive

 (Meenakshisundaram, 2008 in press).
 Hominids